llamaxyz/llama/README.md

 # Llama

-Llama is an onchain governance framework.
+Llama is an onchain governance and access control framework for smart contracts.
 It uses non-transferable NFTs to encode access control, features programmatic control of funds, and includes modular strategies to define action execution rules.

 ## Prerequisites